Shimanshushinde/3-Tier-Web-Application-Architecture-with-AWS/README.md

 # Deployment of 3-Tier Web Application Architecture With AWS
-Deployment of three-tier web application on AWS involves setting up three layers: presentation (frontend), logic tier (backend), and data tier (database).
+The project involves deploying a three-tier web application on AWS using various services such as EC2, VPC, RDS, ELB, etc. The architecture consists of a presentation tier (frontend), logic tier (backend), and data tier (database).
+Each tier is deployed using appropriate AWS services, ensuring scalability, reliability, and high availability.
+Security measures, monitoring, and optimization techniques are implemented to enhance performance and maintain compliance.
-This guide to deploying such an application on AWS using commonly used services like EC2,VPC,RDS,ELB, and more.

 # Architecture of the Project
 ![3tier-architecture1](https://github.com/Shimanshushinde/3-Tier-Web-Application-Architecture-with-AWS/assets/137445826/956b9025-fbba-4631-bd83-cdd8a36cae1e)